 Students are not automatically enrolled for an examination.
 They can register via uSis from 100 to 10 calendar days before the date; students who are not registered will not be permitted to take the examination.

 Mode of instruction

 8 2-hour lectures in English and 8 2-hour work group sessions in English or Dutch.

 Alongside the 8 lectures on the textbook, the compulsory work group sessions use recent articles to cover specific topics in greater depth.
-Students give oral presentations and write a paper.
+Students give a group presentation on neuroanatomy and an individual oral presentation on a particular topic in the field of cognitive neuroscience.
+They also and write a paper and provide review on papers written by their peers.
 The work group sessions also include a visit to the LUMC anatomical museum, which has a special display case with brain preparations for the study of brain anatomy.
 Attendance is compulsory for all work group sessions.

 The final mark for the course is based on the unweighted average (i.e. 50:50) of the following 2 units of assessment:

-* The combined mark for the presentation and the paper (these cannot be retaken separately).
+- The combined mark for the presentations and the paper (these cannot be retaken separately).